 This course is for architectural technology and architecture graduates, and for those from associated built environment and design disciplines.
 It is organised to allow you to work and study at the same time if you want to.
 The course• creates skilled professionals by approaching the subject from an advanced technical, environmental and design...
 More information

-This course has gained a reputation for design excellence among employers and the professional body.
-Our students regularly win national awards for their technical design excellence, and our graduates develop successful careers in practice.
-We have been awarded 'centre of excellence in architectural technology status', by Chartered Institute of...
+Prepare for your career on a course which has gained a reputation for design excellence among employers and architecture professional bodies.
+Our students regularly win national awards for their technical design excellence, and graduates develop successful careers in the sector.
+As a student, you study the relevant subjects on a course that has...
 More information

 Royal Institute of British Architects (RIBA)

 The BSc (Honours) Architecture and Environmental Design is professionally accredited by RIBA.
 It is also prescribed by the Architects Registration Board (ARB) and is exempt from the Part 1 examination stage of becoming an architect.